Dyson vacuums and air purifiers are up to $200 off at this Memorial Day sale

 Dyson V8 Absolute ($349.99, originally $449.99; dyson.com)

-Optimized for hard floors thanks to its soft roller cleaner head, it also does double-duty on carpets thanks to a well-designed motorized cleaner head — and it's so powerful, it'll even suck up the ground-in dirt.
-For those who live in apartments or smaller homes, you can take this off its hook and go, and you'll get up to 40 minutes cleaning time in Powerful mode with this model.
+Optimized for hard floors with a soft roller cleaner head, it also does double duty on carpets, thanks to a well-designed motorized cleaner head — and it's so powerful, it'll even suck up the ground-in dirt.
+For those who live in apartments or smaller homes, you can take this off its hook and go, and you'll get up to 40 minutes cleaning time in Powerful mode.

 ___________________________________________________________________________________________